Riley Greene Player Props: Tigers vs. White Sox

 Riley Greene At The Plate

+- Greene has 55 hits and an OBP of .363 to go with a slugging percentage of .438.
+All three of those stats are tops among Detroit hitters this season.

-- Among qualified batters in baseball, he ranks 28th in batting average, 50th in on-base percentage, and 80th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 17th in batting average, 38th in on-base percentage, and 74th in slugging.

+- Greene will look to extend his four-game hitting streak.
+He's batting .368 with one homer during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.